 Sohu.com Inc. is a Delaware corporation that is subject to U.S. corporate income tax on its taxable income at a rate of up to 35%.
-To the extent that Sohu.com Inc. has U.S. taxable income, the Group accrues U.S. corporate income tax in the Group's consolidated statements of comprehensive income and makes estimated tax payments as and when required by U.S. law.
+To the extent that Sohu.com Inc. has U.S. taxable income, which generally arises mainly from interest income of the Sohu Group, the Group accrues U.S. corporate income tax in the Group's consolidated statements of comprehensive income and makes estimated tax payments as and when required by U.S. law.